tomeva18/MSc_Honeybee_Project/README.md

 Data for this study is from [Kennedy et al. (2021)]([url](https://onlinelibrary.wiley.com/doi/full/10.1111/mec.15893))

-Key software, programmes, and applications used in this workflow:
+Key software, programmes, and applications used in this workflow, and the versions used:

 -